wilsonmar/wilsonmar.github.io/_posts/2016-06-05-github-data-security.md

 0. Zip up the repo so you have a fall-back.

-0. Make a copy of the repo as backup:
+0. Make a copy of the repo  locally as backup:

    `git clone poodles burning-poodles`